 Using or closing a road or footpath

-You will need a permit for certain activities on Brisbane City Council’s footways and roads and for constructing driveways.
+You need a permit to conduct certain activities on Brisbane City Council’s footways and roads and for constructing driveways.

-A footway, is also known as a nature strip or road reserve.
-It is the strip of land from the front property boundary to the kerb and channel and includes the footpath.
+A footway is also known as a 'nature strip' or 'road reserve' and is the strip of land from the front property boundary to the kerb and channel, including the footpath.